Wil-Ro/BlogPosts/posts/Useful Notes/ClearLineDocs.md

 P
-# Straight Line Docs
+# Clear Line Docs
-These are notes on important things to help keep my thinking in a logical, straight line.
+These are notes on important things to help keep my thinking in a logical, clear line.
 Normally these notes will revolve around politics and ideas around how life should be lived.
 Expect my thoughts on Ego, Automation, Political Change, Gender and anything else I feel is important.

 ------